Fabric and colour

 This version of Grace is 35x55cm - a long rectangle that looks pretty on seats with low backs, for extra back support on a dining chair, or on a bed, where it’s handy to prop your head when you’re sitting up to read.
-Samuel in Rust looks lovely with our Natural Oak furniture and Timber paint palette.
+Harry in Rust looks lovely with our unbleached linen fabrics and Timber paint palette.

 When it comes to smaller items, we don't hang around.

 From our own, white-glove service for delivering larger pieces in the UK and Ireland, to our courier and international partners, rest assured that we’ve done everything we can to make sure your order gets to you on time and in one, perfect piece.

 Delivery’s also entirely free if you’re in the UK and spend over £50 (or €100 in Ireland).

 We believe that returns should be easy, which is why we approach them with a ‘no quibble’ mindset.
 And, you’ll also have 28 days to do so – just in case you need time to mull things over.